-PROJECT DESCRIPTION: The CESMP should provide a summary of the project as this provides context for the plan.
-The location of all works should be summarized with a clear definition of the works' area of influence.
-This will also include a description of the works, work methods and details of temporary facilities at the contractor's camp and laydown area as well as activities specific to these areas.
-Basic and relevant information on the environment at these locations should be summarised from the ESMF included as this helps provide the environmental context to which the CESMP applies.
+PROJECT DESCRIPTION: CESMP should provide a summary of the project as this provides context for the plan.
+The location of all works should be summarized with a clear definition of the work's area of influence.
+This will also include a description of the work, work methods, and details of temporary facilities at the contractor's camp and laydown area, as well as activities specific to these areas.
+Basic and relevant information on the environment at these locations should be summarized from the ESMF included, as this helps provide the environmental context to which the CESMP applies.
 A schedule of intended commencement and completion dates should be provided.
 Projects undertaken in stages should identify each stage in the schedule.

-OBJECTIVES: The environmental outcomes of the plan should be defined.
-These should be tailored to the environmental issues outlined in the CESMP.
+OBJECTIVES: The plan's environmental outcomes should be defined and tailored to the environmental issues outlined in the CESMP.

 ENVIRONMENTAL AND SOCIAL MANAGEMENT ROLES AND RESPONSIBILITIES: The CESMP should define the roles and responsibilities of personnel in charge of the environmental management of the project to reflect the requirements in the ESMP.
 The roles and responsibilities of each relevant position should be documented, including the responsibilities of subcontractors.
-The names of the responsibilities is personnel do not need to be included.
+The names of the responsible personnel do not need to be included.
 Identification of the position titles, roles and responsibilities is sufficient.
 If the roles and responsibilities are expected to change over time the long-term variations should also be documented.

-REPORTING: The description of reporting requirements should include: a list of required reports including where appropriate monitoring, environmental incidents, non-compliance, corrective action and auditing; a description of the standard report content; the schedule or triggers for preparing a report; who the report is provided to; and document control procedures.
+REPORTING: The description of reporting requirements should include a list of required reports, including where appropriate monitoring, environmental incidents, non-compliance, corrective action, and auditing; a description of the standard report content; the schedule or triggers for preparing a report; who the report is provided to; and document control procedures.